 Instructions

-- In a deep pot or glass bowl, cut up tamarind paste to relatively small pieces.
+- In a deep pot or glass bowl, cut up tamarind block into chunks.

-- Pour in cold water, cover for 8 hours, try to stir a couple of times in between.
-(Note1), (Note2).
+- Pour in water, cover for 8 hours, try to stir a couple of times in between.

 - Add sugar to your liking and mix in a blender.
-Pour in a cups with some ice.
+Pour in a cups with some ice cubes.

 - Another option for serving is serving it accompanied by sugar and more cold water so everyone can adjust his/her own cup